krnirmal2/Hate-Speech-Detection-Tool/README.md

 	• Extend the methodology to fake news detection, cybercrime tracking, or child exploitation detection.

 6. Interview Questions
-Basic Questions
-	1. What was the main objective of your project?
-	2. Why did you choose Twitter as the primary data source?
-	3. What challenges did you face in collecting and processing data?
-Big Data & Graph Theory
-	4. How does Graph Theory help in social network analysis?
-	5. What is Betweenness Centrality, and why is it useful in this project?
-	6. How did you handle real-time streaming data from Twitter?
-Machine Learning & Fuzzy Clustering
-	7. Why did you use Fuzzy C-Means instead of K-Means?
-	8. What is the difference between Mahalanobis & Euclidean distance?
-	9. How did you validate the optimal number of clusters?
-Security & Real-World Applications
-	10. How can this project be extended to financial fraud detection?
-	11. What are some ethical concerns when tracking users online?
-How would you implement this system in a government security agency?

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.